23.1. Ch 3 Practice: Statements and Variables#

 %run ../../fake_apis/fake_discord.ipynb

-Step 2: Set up your Discord connection#
+Step 2: Save your Discord connection Info#

 To use this on your real Discord account, copy your discord token into the code below, replacing our fake passwords.